-1) Request Photo ID
+1) Request Customers Show Photo ID

 Many businesses sell goods and services to their clients and customers.
 Unless the customer is a regular buyer of services and goods, businesses should train their employees to request an ID for verification, such as a driver’s license with a photo.
 This can help businesses quickly verify that they are selling to the correct person.

-2) Use Secure Storage
+2) Secure Personal Information

 Documents that contain sensitive customer information, such as social security numbers and date of birth, should be kept in a secure location such as a safe or file cabinet protected by a key or combination.

-3) Limit Access
+3) Limit Access to Sensitive Documents

-4) Review Statements
+4) Review Credit Card Statements for Accuracy

-Businesses often use credit cards to help make purchases.
+Businesses often use credit cards to make purchases.
 Those that take advantage of credit cards should review their statements regularly to ensure all the purchases are legitimate.
 Customer orders should also be reviewed to confirm if they are valid.
 Additionally, businesses should be especially suspicious of unknown customers.
-Even though credit monitoring services like TransUnion or LifeLock cost money, it is a great option because it helps businesses ensure data isn’t being accessed or used without knowledge or permission.
+Even though credit monitoring services like TransUnion or LifeLock cost money, this is a great option because it helps businesses ensure data isn’t being accessed or used without knowledge or permission.

 Additionally, all employees should be trained annually on the company’s best practices and policies regarding internet use and securing digital information.
-All work computers and laptops should not be accessed outside of your secure network.
-If employees are accessing from an off-site location, all procedures should be adhered to, limiting your security risk.
+All work computers and laptops should not be accessible outside of your secure network.
+If employees are accessing your network from an off-site location through a VPN, all procedures should be adhered to in order to limit your security risk.

-6) Data Retention
+6) Develop Standardized Data Retention Policies

 Another way businesses can prevent ID theft is to implement security policies regarding data retention.
-Implementing this policy will help businesses decide when to remove customer data.
+Implementing this policy will help businesses decide when to remove customer data from their records.
 Maintaining customer data on a set retention schedule will help to lower your risk by eliminating sensitive information that no longer needs to be kept.
 For example, if a customer has not ordered goods from a business after 6 months, then it may be time to remove credit card and other sensitive information from the account.

-7) Hire a Professional Shredding Service
+7) Hire a Professional Shredding Service for Information Disposal

-Preventing ID theft can also be simplified by using a NAID AAA (National Association of Information Destruction; www.naidonline.org) certified professional shredding service.
+Preventing ID theft can also be simplified by using a NAID (National Association of Information Destruction) AAA-certified shredding service.
 These services comply with national privacy regulations, and some go the extra mile by adopting the rigorous standards of the ISO (International Standards Organization).
-Professional shredding companies also offer low cost services that are convenient and eco-friendly, while offering tools and best practices that ensure customers stay compliant.
+Professional shredding companies also offer low-cost services that are convenient and eco-friendly, while offering tools and best practices that ensure customers stay compliant.

 The incidence of ID Theft continues to be on the rise, negatively impacting companies & individuals in a number of ways, ranging from severe fines, poor publicity, loss of credit and healthcare.
-Companies that are interested in better protecting their clients, employees, and company information should actively follow these 7 tips to prevent ID theft.
+Companies that are interested in better protecting their clients, employees, and company information should actively follow these seven tips to prevent ID theft.